 Once successfully deployed, you will have access to a lot of useful metrics that can be used to see the state of your cluster.

 Editing Outlyer daemonset.yaml configuration

-The configuration for the Outlyer agent DaemonSet is stored under a Github repository that can be cloned from here for local changes:
+The configuration for the Outlyer agent DaemonSet can be downloaded from here for local changes:

-kubernetes directory is the DaemonSet manifest daemonset.yaml, which can be edited to add additional deployment configuration options:
+The DaemonSet manifest daemonset.yaml can be edited to add additional deployment configuration options:

 - You can add additional environment variables to pass to the agent configuration when it starts up.
 For full details of what environment settings are available, please refer to our docker instructions.